S-CFE: Simple Counterfactual Explanations: Introduction

-Machine learning models are increasingly deployed in critical decision-making scenarios, from finance and healthcare to criminal justice and hiring.
-While these classifiers can be highly accurate, their decision-making processes are often opaque, raising concerns about transparency, fairness, and accountability.
-Counterfactual explanations (CFEs) have emerged as powerful tools to provide insights into a classifier’s decision-making process by offering hypothetical \q{what-if} scenarios.
-Unlike explanation methods like LRP \citep{bach2015pixel} and LIME \citep{ribeiro2016should}, which identify the minimal set of features contributing to the current classification, CFEs focus on detecting the minimal set of absent features whose presence would change the classification \citep{wachter2017counterfactual}. \paragraph{Basic Principles.} In essence, a CFE suggests small changes to input features \emph{(Proximity)} that could lead to a different, more favorable outcome \emph{(Validity)}.
+\paragraph{Basic Principles.} In essence, a CFE suggests small changes to input features \emph{(Proximity)} that could lead to a different, more favorable outcome \emph{(Validity)}.
 These changes must be \emph{Actionable}, meaning they should apply only to valid feature ranges and avoid unrealistic suggestions.
-For example, a CFE in a loan application scenario should not propose that Alice reduce her age by ten years. \paragraph{Plausibility.} The basic principles of CFEs—\emph{Proximity}, \emph{Validity}, and \emph{Actionability} —highlight their similarity to adversarial examples.
+For example, a CFE in a loan application scenario should not propose that Alice reduce her age by ten years. \paragraph{Plausibility.} The basic principles of CFEs —\emph{Proximity}, \emph{Validity}, and \emph{Actionability} —highlight their similarity to adversarial examples.
 However, a critical distinguishing conceptual feature lies in their \emph{Plausibility}.
 While adversarial attacks introduce small changes, known as perturbations, to mislead the classifier into incorrect predictions—often pushing the data point out of its original class distribution—CFEs aim to nudge the data point toward the target class’s distribution.
 This ensures that the explanations are not only effective but also grounded in plausible real-world scenarios. \cref{2dplausibility} illustrates this property using a synthetic 2D Gaussian dataset, comparing CFEs generated without a data distribution penalty to those incorporating a plausibility term, ensuring the CFEs align with the target class distribution. \paragraph{Sparsity.} Additionally, CFEs should modify as few features as possible to promote simplicity, a concept known as \emph{Sparsity}.
 Studies show that shorter explanations are easier for people to understand, making sparsity critical \citep{mothilal2020explaining, naumann2021consequence}.
 Combined with the proximity requirement, sparsity implies that feature changes should be minimal and low in magnitude.
-For instance, rather than suggesting multiple changes, a CFE might recommend that Alice raise her income by just $\$10$K to shift the loan decision from rejection to approval, as opposed to requiring a $\$50$K increase or multiple simultaneous feature adjustments. \\
+For instance, rather than suggesting multiple changes, a CFE might recommend that Alice raise her income by just $\$10$K to shift the loan decision from rejection to approval, as opposed to requiring a $\$50$K increase or multiple simultaneous feature adjustments.